Shareuhack | Digital Nomad Visa Comparison 2026: A Complete Decision Guide for Taiwanese Remote Workers (6 Countries)

 1. Count your days in Taiwan: After going abroad, how many days per year do you expect to spend in Taiwan?
 Over 183 and you're still a Taiwanese tax resident

-3. Decide if you need a consultant: If you plan to stay in Thailand long-term (over 180 days) or have a complex income structure, find an international tax advisor familiar with both Taiwanese and Thai tax systems
+3. Decide if you need a consultant: If you plan to stay long-term in any country (over 180 days) or have a complex income structure, find an international tax advisor familiar with cross-border taxation

 Pre-Application Checklist: Can You Accept All of These?